MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/calendars/cannot-accept-external-sharing-invitation-in-outlook.md

 You experience one of the following symptoms in a Microsoft Exchange hybrid environment when you share calendars with users:

-- Office 365 users in other organizations cannot accept your shared invitations.
+- Microsoft 365 users in other organizations cannot accept your shared invitations.
-- Office 365 users in your same organization who are hosted in Exchange on-premises cannot accept your shared invitations.
+- Microsoft 365 users in your same organization who are hosted in Exchange on-premises cannot accept your shared invitations.

 ## Cause